coopertomcook/VSP2AVL/README.md

 2. Export airfoil geometry data into the same folder as the `.csv` using `File > Export > Airfoil Points (.dat) > OK`.
 This airfoil coordinate data will be modified and pointed to in the `.avl` file.

-3. In Command Prompt or Powershell, run `python VSP2AVL.py` in order to create the `config.ini` configuration file.
+3. In a terminal, run `python VSP2AVL.py` in order to create the `config.ini` configuration file.

 4. Add relevant AVL reference information to `config.ini`: